Sporting badges and diplomas requirements

 The candidate must be alone in the aircraft for each test, except for the UK 750 km and UK 1,000 km Two-seater Diplomas.
 FAI badge attempts may be flown in a motor glider, provided there is proof that the engine was not used during the soaring performance.

-GPS position recorders are allowed for Silver and Gold badge legs.
+BGA approved GPS position recorders are only allowed for Silver and Gold badge legs, and the BGA 100km diploma.
 They record GPS altitude rather than pressure altitude.
 When position recorders are used to measure height gains or losses a 100metre penalty will be applied to the gain or loss, for example a silver height gain would need to be at least 1100metres when measured by GPS altitude.

 2. Silver Badge